-Creases and folds, instead, are more subtle.
+Creases and folds are more subtle, instead.
 They can be created only with clever shading and little or no retouching at all.
-They look intimidating, but as soon as you realize how to create basic creases, you will be able to move on to more complex projects.
+At first glance they may look intimidating, but as soon as you realize how to create basic creases, you will be able to move on to more complex projects.

 Downloading the base image with a paper texture